danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 ```
 Note I made the events camel case in two places in the Gps.cpp file, so needed to fix to all caps in both places.

-With all those changes, it appears to work:
+With all those changes, building the GPS component appears to work:
 ```
 djwait@Aero-FacLPT-01:~/02_Projects/fprime/GpsApp/Gps$ fprime-util build
 [WARNING] Failed to find settings file: /home/djwait/02_Projects/fprime/GpsApp/settings.ini